TheJaySmith/knative-howto/eventing/twitter/twitter-sink-binding/README.md

 ## What Happened

-Our `twitter-controller` application acts an event producer that runs on a 30 second loop and checks Twitter for tweet matching the search criteria that you set.
+Our `twitter-producer` application acts an event producer that runs on a 30 second loop and checks Twitter for tweet matching the search criteria that you set.
 It will then send those events to our sink `event-viewer` application.
 In order to view what’s being sent, we just need to read the container logs.
 You will see a series of tweets come in.
 If you ran this every 30 seconds, you should see another set of tweets.